 Predisposing illnesses include:

 systemic lupus erythematosus

-Quadricuspid aortic valve (QAV) is a rare cardiac valvular anomaly where there are four cusps, instead of the usual three, in the aortic valve.
+Quadricuspid aortic valve (QAV) is a rare cardiac valvular anomaly where the aortic valve has four cusps, instead of the usual three.

 The quadrigeminal cistern (also known as superior cistern or cistern of the great cerebral vein) is one of the subarachnoid cisterns.